thalisonsilva/Go-api/README.md

-# API EM GOLANG
+# API IN GOLANG

-Este projeto consiste em uma API em Go para gerenciar um catálogo de livros.
-Utiliza o framework Gin para facilitar a criação de endpoints HTTP.
+This project consists of a Go API to manage a book catalog.
+Uses the Gin framework to facilitate the creation of HTTP endpoints.

-## Funcionalidades Principais
+## Main Features

-- Listagem de todos os livros disponíveis.
+- List of all available books.
-- Busca de um livro por ID.
+- Search for a book by ID.
-- Adição de novos livros ao catálogo.
+- Addition of new books to the catalogue.
-- Funcionalidade de checkout para emprestar livros.
+- Checkout functionality to borrow books.

-## Tecnologias Utilizadas
+## Technologies Used

 - Go 1.16
-- Gin (github.com/gin-gonic/gin) - Framework web para Go
+- Gin (github.com/gin-gonic/gin) - Web framework for Go
-- JSON - Formato utilizado para comunicação entre cliente e servidor
+- JSON - Format used for communication between client and server

-## Instruções de Uso
+## Instructions for use

-### Clonando o Repositório
+### Cloning the Repository

 `git clone https://github.com/thalisonsilva/Go-api.git
-cd seu-projeto`
+cd your-project`

-### Compilando e Executando o Projeto
+### Compiling and Running the Project

 `go build -o main
 ./main`

-### Exemplos de Uso
+### Usage Examples
-Listar Todos os Livros:
+List All Books:

 `curl localhost:8080/books`

-### Buscar Livro por ID:
+### Search Book by ID:

 `curl localhost:8080/books/1`

-### Criar um Novo Livro:
+### Create a New Book:

-`curl -X POST localhost:8080/books -H "Content-Type: application/json" -d '{"id": "4", "title": "Novo Livro", "author": "Autor Novo", "quantity": 3}'`
+`curl -X POST localhost:8080/books -H "Content-Type: application/json" -d '{"id": "4", "title": "New Book", "author": "New Author" , "quantity": 3}'`

-### Checkout de um Livro:
+### Checkout a Book:

 `curl -X PATCH localhost:8080/checkout?id=1`